Entity069/Zesty-Go/README.md

 # Zesty

-A Food Ordering System in Nodejs+MySQL.
+A Food Ordering System in Go+MySQL.

 ## Installation